haffiirfan/haffiirfan/README.md

 <h1 align="center">Hi, I'm Haffi Irfan </h1>

-<h3 align="center">Artificial Intelligence Engineer · Multimodal AI & Full-Stack ML Systems</h3>
+<h3 align="center">Artificial Intelligence Engineer</h3>

 <p align="center">
-I engineer end-to-end AI systems — from GPU-efficient multi-model pipelines to production-grade computer vision & NLP platforms.
-Manuscript currently under peer review at a <b>Springer Nature</b> journal on memory-orchestrated multimodal synthesis.
+I build AI systems, from multi-model pipelines that run on limited GPU hardware to computer vision and NLP platforms used in real deployments.
+My manuscript on multimodal synthesis is currently under peer review at a Springer Nature journal.
 </p>

 ---

 ### 📄 Research
-**OrchestraGen** — *A Unified Memory-Orchestrated Multi-Model Pipeline for Text-to-Avatar Synthesis* Under review, *Multimedia Systems* (Springer Nature) · GPU-efficient multimodal generation pipeline focused on system-level engineering for low-level computational efficiency.
+**OrchestraGen: A Unified Memory-Orchestrated Multi-Model Pipeline for Text-to-Avatar Synthesis** Currently under review at *Multimedia Systems* (Springer Nature).
+The paper covers a text-to-avatar generation pipeline designed to run efficiently on limited GPU memory.

-### 🚀 Highlighted Work
+### 🚀 Projects
+**NeuroAnimate**
-- **NeuroAnimate** — Architected a 5-model heterogeneous inference pipeline (Mistral 7B + SDXL + LivePortrait + Real-ESRGAN) on dual T4 GPUs, fitting 60.1GB of weights into 32GB via dynamic memory orchestration; reduced animation latency 33.1% via dual-GPU parallel inference.
+Built a 5-model pipeline (Mistral 7B, SDXL, LivePortrait, Real-ESRGAN) that runs on dual T4 GPUs.
+Fit 60.1GB of model weights into 32GB of memory by loading and unloading models dynamically instead of keeping everything resident.
+Cut animation processing time by 33.1% by splitting video frames across both GPUs at once.

+**SafetyIQ**
-- **SafetyIQ** — Full-stack CV + NLP safety monitoring system: fine-tuned YOLO11s (mAP@0.5 0.82+) on a 44K-image PPE dataset, RAG pipeline (ChromaDB + T5) for grounded incident reports, sub-20ms WebSocket inference via FastAPI + React + PostgreSQL.
+A full-stack safety monitoring system combining computer vision and NLP.
+Fine-tuned YOLO11s to 0.82+ mAP on a 44,000-image PPE dataset, built a RAG pipeline with ChromaDB and T5 for incident reports, and streamed detection results over WebSocket in under 20ms per frame, using FastAPI, React, and PostgreSQL underneath.

 ---